 The quest for phat low end begins with recording and continues through the mixing and even mastering processes.
 The end goal is a low end that’s round but tight, deep but punchy.
-Anyone can just eq up the lows, but this too often results is a soggy, indistinct mush underlying the track.
+Anyone can just EQ-boost the lows, but this too often results is a soggy, indistinct mush underlying the track.

 Record it right

 The first step towards achieving a phat kick drum is to record in a way that captures its deep frequencies in balance with the mid and high frequencies you include.
 The kick has to be deep, but it will just sound muddy unless you balance its low end against the ‘slap’ of the attack in the high-mid/high range.

 In my experience, if you want a top-class drum sound, you need to be in a studio with a well-acousticized live room and a smattering of analog preamps and compressors.
 With bass guitar, on the other hand, you can get away in any environment with going direct from the bassist’s preamp or using a single outboard preamp/compression unit, like the Avalon 737; not to say I don’t love a well-miked bass cabinet.
 You should include more or less of the high-mids and highs, depending on the sound you want: sub-dub versus growl.